nginxinc/nginx-controller-lab/docs/class1/module1/lab1.rst

         A new tab opens presenting the in-box documentation

-  2. Select API Reference drop down
+  2. Select `API Reference` drop down
   3. Select the current version of the API Reference

         .. image:: ../../_static/documentation_api.png
            :scale: 60 %

 Samantha now has a full API reference of how to use the various endpoints that are available and can walk through the various endpoints to be able to automate from login to creating and deploying new services.
-The two main endpoints that we will be working with are gateway and component
+The two main endpoints that we will be working with are `gateway` and `component`.

-  4. In the left side of the API Reference select the gateways section and explore the object.
+  4. In the left side of the API Reference select the `gateways` section and explore the object.
-  5. In the left side of the API Reference select the components section and explore the object.
+  5. In the left side of the API Reference select the `components` section and explore the object.

 In both cases note the object based path to interact with these objects.
 For example: a Component is an object that is a child to an App which is a child to an environment.
 `https://10.1.1.5/api/v1/services/environments/{environmentName}/apps/{appName}/components`